Purple Reigns! Why Purple Foods Are Good for You

 Purple Tomatoes

-Indigo Rose tomatoes, which I wrote about several weeks ago, also are full of purple pigments with these same antioxidants.
+Indigo Rose tomatoes are also full of purple pigments with these same antioxidants.
 Plants are easy to find in seed catalogs and will be in most garden centers this spring.
 I’m betting that we’ll see the tomatoes in grocery stores towards the end of the summer.

-Blue Berries Tomatoes offered by Baker Creek are a very dark purple color cherry tomato, which means they are super-rich in anthocyanins.
+Blue Berries Tomatoes offered by Baker Creek are a very dark purple color cherry tomato, which means they are super rich in anthocyanins.
 Unripe, the fruit is a glowing amethyst purple.
-At maturity it turns deep red where the fruit was shaded; the areas that received intense sunshine are a purple so deep it’s almost black!
+At maturity, it turns deep red where the fruit was shaded; the areas that received intense sunshine are purple so deep it’s almost black!

 Blue Berry cherry tomatoes.
 The flavor is intensely fruity and sugar-sweet!
 Plants are very productive, yielding all season in elongated clusters that look so beautiful.